 The emergence of cloud-based application and computing services continues to have a profound impact on the storage industry.
 Companies building cloud environments are emerging as major consumers of storage systems, and their demands are affecting storage hardware and software development efforts.
 Storage suppliers are left with a choice: enable others to build private and/or public clouds using their technology and/or stand up their own clouds.
-IDC's Storage Solutions: Storage and the Cloud service will provide forecasts, competitive assessments, and user insights on the development of storage and the cloud — offering insight into both models.
+IDC's Infrastructure: Strategies for Cloud Builders service will provide forecasts, competitive assessments, and user insights on the development of storage and the cloud — offering insight into both models.

 - Data and workload migration to cloud-based infrastructure and cloud migration services